 - Do not place the power cord near heat sources such as heaters or radiators, and do not excessively bend or otherwise damage the cord, place heavy objects on it, or place it in a position where anyone could walk on, trip over, or roll anything over it. - When removing the electric plug from the instrument or an outlet, always hold the plug itself and not the cord.
 Pulling by the cord can damage it. - Do not connect the instrument to an electrical outlet using a multiple-connector.
 Doing so can result in lower sound quality, or possibly cause overheating in the outlet. - Remove the electric plug from the outlet when the instrument is not to be used for extended periods of time, or during electrical storms. - Before connecting the instrument to other electronic components, turn off the power for all components.
 Before turning the power on or off for all components, set all volume levels to minimum.
-Also, be sure to set the volumes of all components at their minimum levels and gradually raise the volume controls while playing the instrument to set the desired listening level - Do not expose the instrument to excessive dust or vibrations, or extreme cold or heat (such as in direct sunlight, near a heater, or in a car during the day) to prevent the possibility of panel disfiguration or damage to the internal components. - Do not use the instrument near other electrical products such as televisions, radios, or speakers, since this might cause interference which can affect proper operation of the other products. - Do not place the instrument in an unstable position where it might accidentally fall over. - Before moving the instrument, remove all connected cables. - When cleaning the instrument, use a soft, dry cloth.
+Also, be sure to set the volumes of all components at their minimum levels and gradually raise the volume controls while playing the instrument to set the desired listening level. - Do not expose the instrument to excessive dust or vibrations, or extreme cold or heat (such as in direct sunlight, near a heater, or in a car during the day) to prevent the possibility of panel disfiguration or damage to the internal components. - Do not use the instrument near other electrical products such as televisions, radios, or speakers, since this might cause interference which can affect proper operation of the other products. - Do not place the instrument in an unstable position where it might accidentally fall over. - Before moving the instrument, remove all connected cables. - When cleaning the instrument, use a soft, dry cloth.
 Do not use paint thinners, solvents, cleaning fluids, or chemical-impregnated wiping cloths.
-Also, do not place vinyl, plastic or rubber objects on the instrument, since this might discolor the panel or keyboard. - Do not rest your weight on, or place heavy objects on the instrument, and do not use excessive force on the buttons, switches or connectors.
+Also, do not place vinyl, plastic or rubber objects on the instrument, since this might discolor the panel or keyboard. - On the CVP-109/700, gently remove dust and dirt with a soft cloth.
+Do not wipe too hard since small particles of dirt can scratch the instrument's finish.

-- If the instrument has a key cover, take care that the key cover does not pinch your fingers, and do not insert a finger or hand in the key cover gap. - If the instrument has a key cover, never insert or drop paper or metallic or other objects between the slits of the key cover and the keyboard.
-If this happens, immediately turn off the power and remove the electric plug from the outlet and have the instrument inspected by qualified Yamaha service personnel - Do not place the instrument against a wall (allow at least 3 cm/one-inch from the wall), since this can cause inadequate air circulation, and possibly result in the instrument overheating. - Read carefully the attached documentation explaining the assembly process.
+- On the CVP-109/700, bumping the surface of the instrument with metal, porcelain, or other hard objects can cause the finish to crack or peel.
+Use caution. - Do not rest your weight on, or place heavy objects on the instrument, and do not use excessive force on the buttons, switches or connectors. - Take care that the key cover does not pinch your fingers, and do not insert a finger or hand in the key cover gap. - Never insert or drop paper or metallic or other objects between the slits of the key cover and the keyboard.
+If this happens, immediately turn off the power and remove the electric plug from the outlet and have the instrument inspected by qualified Yamaha service personnel. - Do not place the instrument against a wall (allow at least 3 cm/one-inch from the wall), since this can cause inadequate air circulation, and possibly result in the instrument overheating. - Read carefully the attached documentation explaining the assembly process.
 Failure to assemble the instrument in the proper sequence might result in damage to the instrument or even injury. - Do not operate the instrument for a long period of time at a high or uncomfortable volume level, since this can cause permanent hearing loss.
 If you experience any hearing loss or ringing in the ears, consult a physician.